Read This First

 Prompt 2: Assuming you have constructed an unfalsifiable constellation of unsubstantiated entities, provide five examples of edge case scenarios and the corresponding responses from the perspective of this ontic.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 A child suffers and dies from an incurable disease despite the fervent prayers of many.
 This event seems to serve no greater good and only causes immense pain to the child’s family and community.